Salli-A/PCC-IPS/README.md

 A module that receives UWB signal, calculates distance while sending data via WiFi to Client module.

 **M-O-T UWB module**
-"Many-To-One" module that sends data from many boards to a single one while receiving a UWB signal.
+"Many-To-One" module that sends/receives data from many boards to a single one while receiving a UWB signal.